DaanDeMeyer/reproc/README.md

 To get around this race condition reproc uses the `pipe2` function (when it is available) which takes the `O_CLOEXEC` flag as an argument.
-This ensures the file descriptors of the created pipe are closed when `execve` is called.
+This ensures the file descriptors of the created pipe are closed when `exec` is called.
 Similar system calls that take the `O_CLOEXEC` flag exist for other system calls that create file descriptors.
 If `pipe2` is not available (for example on Darwin) reproc falls back to calling `fcntl` to set `FD_CLOEXEC` immediately after